Healthdirect Free Australian health advice you can count on.

 What is metabolic syndrome?

-People with metabolic syndrome have 2 to 3 times the risk of having a heart attack and stroke, type 2 diabetes or chronic kidney disease than people without the condition.
+People with metabolic syndrome are more likely to have a heart attack, stroke, type 2 diabetes or chronic kidney disease than people without the condition.

-Metabolic syndrome affects many adults in Australia, and can also affect children and adolescents.
+Metabolic syndrome affects up to 1 in 3 adults in Australia and also affects children and adolescents.

 What are the symptoms of metabolic syndrome?

-Some of the disorders that contribute to metabolic syndrome have obvious signs and symptoms, but others (such as high blood pressure and high cholesterol) do not.
+Some of the disorders that contribute to metabolic syndrome have obvious signs and symptoms.
+Others, such as high blood pressure and high cholesterol do not show such obvious symptoms.

-A build-up of fat around the waist is a sign of the risk of metabolic syndrome.
+A build-up of fat around the waist is a sign of metabolic syndrome.
 This is known as abdominal obesity or central obesity.
-It can be diagnosed by measuring a person’s waist circumference.
-Anything over the recommended threshold qualifies as abdominal obesity.
-Your doctor can measure your waist circumference for you.
-The thresholds differ for men and women, and also for different ethnicities.
+It can be diagnosed by measuring your waist circumference with a tape measure.
+Your doctor can also measure your waist for you.
+The target is different for males and females, and for people with different ethnicities.

 What causes metabolic syndrome?